 - A deep dive into the bytecode generated by Solidity – how it is initialized and how Solidity methods work on the level of the EVM

 - How the Ethereum virtual machine actually works under the hood (part I, part II, part III)

 - Token metadata and integrity

-- Writing a dApp using React
+- Writing a dApp using React (architecture and implementation

 - Installing and running your own private development node

 - Connecting to a test network using Infura

 At the end, we will put everything together, mint our own NFT and build a frontend that will act as a wallet, allow you to list the token that you and others own and to trade token.
 As always, I will make the corresponding code available in my GitHub account so that you can get your hands dirty and directly jump into coding.

 So let us get started and dive into the Ethereum blockchain – what it is, why it is different from the bitcoin blockchain and how it serves as basis for smart contracts and token.
 Watch out for my next post to appear which will talk about this.